||140.91 g.mol -1

 Chemical Properties of Praseodymium

 - Praseodymium element was first discovered by a German chemist named Carl F. Auer von Welsbach, in 1885.
-This element was separated from the neodymium, from another material called as didymium.
+This element was separated from neodymium, from another material called didymium.

 - Today, the metal praseodymium is mainly obtained from the process of ion exchange through monazite sand, which is a precious earth element.

-- It is rarely found in the earth’s crust at about 8.7 parts/million by weight and comes among the lists of lanthanides.
+- It is rarely found in the earth’s crust if so, is only found at about 8.7 parts/million by weight and comes among the lists of lanthanides.

 Uses of Praseodymium

-- It is used in the aircraft engines in the form of alloying agent and for the purpose of creating high field strengths.
+- It is used in aircraft engines in the form of alloying agents and for the purpose of creating high field strengths.